vsrods/rf2_check_profiles/README.md

 * Configure rFactor install dir in config part

   "config":{

     "rf2_install_dir": "C:\\perso\\rf2_dedi",

 # Define models

 Models examples are available in examples directory, you can copy those files in models directory.

-* define new models

 You can also define new models by creating models files in models directory:

-** Create model files, respecting the naming:
+* Create model files, respecting the naming:
   - <model_name>-player.json : if the model contains player.json parameters to check
+  - <model_name>-multiplayer.json : if the model contains multiplayer parameters to check

+* Edit models files content:

-- <model_name>-multiplayer.json : if the model contains multiplayer parameters to check To edit the content, you can start from one of the examples.
+To edit the content, you can start from one of the examples.

-** Add the model in config.json in models part
+* Add the model in config.json in models part

   "models":{

       "<model_name>":{

         "files":["<model_name>-multiplayer.json"]

         }

 In the above example, the model have to check only parameters contained in multiplayer file.

 Another example from examples dir checking player.json and multiplayer.json file is:

   "models":{

      "basics":{

         "files":["basics-multiplayer.json","basics-player.json"]

         }

 # Define profiles to check vs models